 Prior to joining Gray Area, I was the co-founding director of The Tech + Arts Initiative at The Tech Museum of Innovation, Silicon Valley’s leading science and technology cultural institution.
-Serving over 500,000 visitors each year, I facilitated creative collaborations between global artists, designers, major local tech companies, and research institutions.
+Serving over 500,000 visitors each year, the program facilitated creative collaborations between global artists, designers, major local tech companies, and research institutions.
 Our work has been exhibited worldwide, celebrated at SXSW, and commissioned by international institutions and festivals such as Ars Electronica, and the ArtScience Museum.

 In my previous doctoral research positions at the University of Pittsburgh and CUNY, I led the development of award-winning big-data visualization projects, merging computational methods with humanistic approaches.
 This work has been exhibited in MoMA (NYC), Google Zeitgeist, ZKM Center for Art and Media, and featured in hundreds of media outlets such as Popular Science, The Atlantic, Wired, and The Guardian.
-Most recently, I collaborated with the European Commission House of Culture in conducting a field analysis of art+technology initiatives in Silicon Valley.

 2009 - 2015

 Ph.D., History of Art & Architecture, Cultural Studies, University of Pittsburgh